Making a miniature bird nest

 Bird nests are a common sight in rural and even urban areas but are rarely seen on model railways.
-Here’s how I made one for White River Mills.
+After a bit of experimentation I’ve now made them for OO gauge layouts.
+The first couple are already on my White River Mills are are available in the MRE Shop.

 > Note from Andy: This guide focuses on making a miniature bird nest appropriate for OO/4mm scale model railways and similar.
 To make a larger nest, it’s just a matter of increasing the proportions.
 I’ve made some up to palm size using this technique.

-There are many different ways to make a model bird nest, but the technique I used is one of the easiest and most realistic methods and uses the fibres from the husk of a coconut, otherwise known as coir, found in rugs and rope.
+In the end, I’ve gone with the fibres from the husk of a coconut, otherwise known as coir, found in rugs and rope.

 Coconuts from which the fibres can be cut can be found on coconut stalls in fairs grounds but if there doesn’t happen to be a fairground near you, bags containing just the hair (and sterilised) can be bought online.